The snow started Friday and didn’t stop until mid-afternoon Saturday.

 And then, after the crucial grocery store pitstop, we headed back home.

-It may actually be state law that you can’t call yourself an Alaskan until you’ve lived through a winter here (I’m kidding; it’s not).
+It may actually be state law that you can’t call yourself an Alaskan until you’ve survived a winter here (I’m kidding; it’s not).
 Perhaps, if we survive Snowmageddon, we’ll be allowed to increase our status to full-fledged Alaskans before the spring thaw arrives.

 Random, butter-related note: